Preparing Your Application

 - Only list your graduation year if it is recent or explains an employment gap, and only list GPA if it’s over 3.0.

-- Keep a separate page for references, do not say “References Available Upon Request”.
+- Keep a separate page for references.
+Do not say “References Available Upon Request”.

 - Resume Samples